search icon

 • Spending less money on materials and equipment for work projects

-Freelance and gig workers tend to already be well trained and have their own materials for completing tasks.
-By hiring such workers, a business can use the time and money it saves and put it toward business development.
+Freelance and gig workers are often well-trained and already have their own materials to complete tasks.
+By hiring such workers, a business can use the time and money it saves to invest in business development.
 Or better yet, they can count the savings as profit.

 Like any other business arrangement, freelance and gig work have drawbacks.